andrebassi/runner-codes/docs/docusaurus/docs/concepts/rootfs-images.md

 ## What is a Rootfs?

 A rootfs (root filesystem) is a disk image containing the complete Linux userspace needed to run code.
-In LLM-Firecracker, each supported language has its own optimized rootfs image.
+In Runner Codes, each supported language has its own optimized rootfs image.

 ![Rootfs Structure](/img/rootfs-structure.svg)